tpoechtrager/osxcross/README.md

 - Clang/LLVM (cross-compilation supported by default)
 - A macOS SDK

-OSXCross is now fully LLVM-based.
+This branch of OSXCross is fully LLVM-based.
 All necessary tools (compiler, linker, binary utilities) are provided by LLVM.

 OSXCross includes a collection of scripts for preparing the SDK and building the compiler wrapper.